LeeBohyun/mysql-tpcc/split/tpcc_order_line_split.md

 5. Move then the records to the new page
 6. The split and the tree modification is now completed.
 Decide the page where the tuple should be inserted
 7. Reposition the cursor for insert and try insertion
 8. If insert did not fit, try page reorganization.
-For compressed pages, page_cur_tuple_insert() will have attempted this already.
+For compressed pages, page_cur_tuple_insert() will have attempted this already

 ## Order-Line Table Split